bloch-elkouby-lab/website/presentations/index.md

 Gordon, G., Samstag, L., &amp; **Bloch-Elkouby, S.** (2022, March).
 Explicit and Implicit Racial Bias in Nursing- Can Mindfulness Mitigate Aversive Racism?
 Poster presented at 93rd Annual Eastern Psychological Association Conference the New York, NY.

+Forestal, C., Schuck, a., **Bloch-Elkouby, S.**, &amp; Galynker, I. (2019, May).
+Extreme anxiety moderates the relationship between hopelessness and suicidal thoughts and behaviors.
+Poster presented at the American Psychiatric Association.
+San-Francisco, US.

+Ying, G., **Bloch-Elkouby, S.**, Galynker, I. (2019, May).
+Perceived burdensomeness and thwarted belongingness mediate the relationship between depression and the suicide crisis syndrome.
+Poster presented at the Annual Meeting of the American Psychiatric Association.
+San-Francisco, US.

 {% include section.html %}